a-m-farahani/iotdb-kafka-sink-connector/README.md

 ### Details
 A Sink connector primarily needs to inherit and extend three classes:
 * `org.apache.kafka.common.config.AbstractConfig`
-    * serves as a foundation for configuration management in custom connectors
+    * serves as a foundation for configuration management in custom connectors.
 * `org.apache.kafka.connect.sink.SinkTask`
-    * responsible for processing and sending data from Kafka topics to external systems (in this case SinkConnector object)
+    * responsible for processing and sending data from Kafka topics to external systems (in this case SinkConnector object).
 * `org.apache.kafka.connect.sink.SinkConnector`
-    * serves as the blueprint for applications that move data from Kafka topics to external systems
+    * serves as the blueprint for applications that move data from Kafka topics to external systems.

 We also implemented an IoTDBSinkService class to isolate the code interacting with IoTDB from the main module.